michaelthehack9/HAHS/README.md

 # How to run the client

-To rub the client type ICS
+To run the client type ICS